alnagaev/parcing/README.md

 # parcing
-VK api, parcing and stuff
+Just an archive of some parcing scripts